amsoell/rdiolib-php/README.md

 # rdiolib-php
-Rdio PHP class supporting OAuth2
+A quick and dirty Rdio PHP class with OAuth 2.0 support.
+See sample.php to get started.